 Old friend steps to the plate

-About 4 years earlier, the Mexican director and James Cameron had met on the set of Del Toro’s first feature film, Cronos.
-Over the years, they had collaborated on various projects and kept in frequent contact.
+About 4 years earlier, Del Toro had met James Cameron on the set of the Mexican director’s first feature film, Cronos.
+Over the years, the two had collaborated on a few projects and kept in touch.

-When Cameron learned of the young filmmaker’s situation, he immediately boarded a plane to Mexico City and started helping his friend put together a game plan.
-Cameron not only provided Del Toro with a million dollars in cash but hired a special negotiator who helped secure the release of the elder Del Toro.
+When Cameron learned of Del Toro’s situation, he immediately boarded a plane to Mexico City and started helping his friend put together a plan.
+Cameron not only eventually provided Del Toro with a million dollars in cash but also hired a special negotiator who helped secure the release of the elder Del Toro.

 The director still shutters at the memory.

-“The worst thing is that guilty people are still at large.
-From what I know, things don’t look good… the question of security in Mexico is a highly sensitive issue”.
+“The worst thing is that guilty people are still loose.
+Based on what I know, things don’t look so well… security in Mexico is a highly sensitive issue”.

-The event was so traumatizing that Del Toro soon thereafter left Mexico to live abroad.
+The event was so traumatizing that Del Toro soon left Mexico to live abroad.

 Too risky to film

-Since that time, he has rarely filmed in his native land.
+Since that time, he has rarely been back to shoot.
 He claims that during shoots, “all the director’s movements are made public” which, for him, is too much of a risk.

 At a recent premier at the Mandarin Oriental Hotel in NYC, Del Toro was asked by reporters how things would have turned out had he remained in Mexico.